-On April 10, 2017, Trilogy and Trilogy Metals US entered into an Option Agreement to form a Joint Venture with South32 Group Operations Pty Ltd. ("South32 Operations"), a wholly-owned subsidiary of South32 Limited, on the UKMP (as amended, the "Option Agreement"), which agreement was later assigned by South32 Operations to its affiliate, South32 USA Exploration Inc. ("South32").
-Trilogy Metals US granted South32 the right to form a 50/50 joint venture to hold all of Trilogy Metals US' Alaskan assets.
-Upon exercise of the option, Trilogy Metals US will transfer its Alaskan assets, including the UKMP, and South32 will contribute a minimum of \$150 million to a newly formed limited liability company ("JV LLC"), plus any amounts Trilogy Metals US contributes over the option period to a maximum of \$5 million per year (the "Subscription Price"), less an amount of the initial funding contributed by South32.
+On April 10, 2017, Trilogy and Trilogy Metals US entered into an Option Agreement to form a Joint Venture with South32 Group Operations Pty Ltd., a wholly-owned subsidiary of South32 Limited, which agreement was later assigned by South32 Operations to its affiliate, South32 USA Exploration Inc. ("South32") on the UKMP ("Option Agreement").
+Under the terms of the Option Agreement, as amended, Trilogy Metals US granted South32 the right to form a 50/50 joint venture to hold all of Trilogy Metals US' Alaskan assets.
+Upon exercise of the option, the option agreement provided that Trilogy Metals US would transfer its Alaskan assets, including the UKMP, and

+South32 would contribute the Subscription Price (as defined below) to a newly formed and jointly held, limited liability company ("LLC") (see note 11).